Stimulating cultural change in academia

 We want to open up new career perspectives for highly qualified, early-career researchers and channel their expert knowledge into entrepreneurial endeavours.
-Through learning methods such as Design Thinking, participants are encouraged to discover and share their inherent competencies and potential.
+Through learning methods such as Design Thinking, Young Entrepreneurs in Science encourages participants to discover and share their inherent competencies and potential.
 The involvement of startup founders and intrapreneurs of innovation-oriented companies gives participants realistic and stimulating insights into the chances and challenges of entrepreneurial activity.

 Entrepreneurial thinking does not start with a business plan.
 We aim for a more playful approach by asking you: How much startup is in your PhD?

 We believe that all of Germany’s 200,000 doctoral candidates have the potential to become entrepreneurs.
 The skillsets and key qualifications required to obtain a PhD are similar to that of an entrepreneur: Working with passion on a topic, finding solutions for problems and promoting ideas in front of a highly critical audience.
 But what if they have not yet had the opportunity to reflect on their expertise from an entrepreneurial point of view?
 What if their academic environment is not yet, or only minimally shaped by entrepreneurial spirit?

 Young Entrepreneurs in Science’s vision: we want to stimulate cultural change towards more decisiveness and entrepreneurial desire among doctoral candidates, postdocs, and their supervisors, thus, in academia as a whole.